samanjoy2/bnSum_gemma7b-it/README.md

 ### Analysis
 * Many times the LLM didn't follow the prompt template, as a result, there was sometimes no output.
 * Coulnt generate new words that were not in the main article which was seen in the dataset.
-* Our model's BLEU Score is 0.44 which is higher than https://link.springer.com/chapter/10.1007/978-981-33-4673-4_4.
+* Our model's BLEU Score is 0.4 which is higher than https://link.springer.com/chapter/10.1007/978-981-33-4673-4_4 [BLEU: 0.3].
 [Note: We skipped the sentences that the model could not generate any result]